dafny-lang/dafny/docs/HowToFAQ/FAQLoopModifies.md

 ## Question

-If I have an assertion about a class and a loop that doesn't mention (read, modify) the class, why does dafny fail to establish the assertion after the loop?
+If I have an assertion about an object and a loop that doesn't mention (read, modify) the class, why does dafny fail to establish the assertion after the loop?

 ## Answer